-That means that in each grade 1–4 classroom, instruction is conducted by both a Subject Expert Teacher (SET) and a Learning Expert Teacher (LET).
+- In each classroom for grades 1–4, instruction is conducted by both a Subject Expert Teacher (SET) and a Learning Expert Teacher (LET).

-It also means that primary students walk from subject to subject between classes as they do in typical middle schools.
-That makes their transition to our academically challenging middle school program that much easier.
+- Primary students walk from subject to subject between classes as they would in a typical middle school.

-BASIS.ed results speak for themselves: our students excel, our teachers love their jobs.
+- BASIS charter school results speak for themselves: our students excel, and our teachers love their jobs.

 Subject Expert Teacher (SET)

 As a SET, you will:

 - Spend your time and energy on the one subject you are most knowledgeable and passionate about – preparing one subject-focused lesson for each grade rather than four or five lessons every day.

 - While driven by the BASIS Curriculum, SETs are given the freedom to do what they do best: inspire a love of learning in every child.

 Learning Expert Teacher (LET)

 - Work with one section (maximum of 30 students) and travel with your class from subject to subject, guiding them through the school day.